Japneet62/mCogito_psychometric_and_statistical_analysis/README.md

 ## Script Description
 ### (Run the scripts in the order given below)

-1.Run_scripts - shows the stepwise way to run different scripts to get the psychometric analysis of the list of tests given above.
+1. Run_scripts - shows the stepwise way to run different scripts to get the psychometric analysis of the list of tests given above.

 2. 4.data_restructing.R - data cleaning, restructuring, correcting variable names, removing missing data, setting path, getting libraries and other preprocessing steps.